I build 0→1 products for complex workflows, from early strategy to shipped experience.

 The feedback in user interviews was overwhelmingly positive, with users both experienced and novice stating that the toggles we had them use helped them understand the purpose and relationships between the trades.

-Once we validated the concept, I continued to make concepts for edge cases like the one seen on the left.
+Once we validated the concept, I continued to make concepts for edge cases like the one seen below.
 While it was an edge case, our platform was primarily built for option traders.
 This solution was not only flexible enough to accommodate option trades, but also could be integrated with other order types we'd be adding down the line.

 Final design